-The International Jury is nominated by the FAI - CIG and composed of a President and 2 members who must represent different countries and be all members of CIG.

-The President of the Jury has the power to stop the event if the Organizer fails to abide the published Rules and Regulations for the event until a Jury meeting has considered the situation.
+The International Jury is a nominated jury appointed by the FAI - CIG and composed of a President and 2 members who must represent different countries in accordance with the General Section.
+The President of the Jury has the power to stop the event if the Organiser fails to abide the published Rules and Regulations for the event until a Jury meeting has considered the situation.

-No Jury Member is allowed to be connected in any way with their national team or crews or participate in any way in the running of their national team during the competition.
+No Jury member is allowed to be connected in any way with their national team or crews or participate in any way in the running of their national team during the competition.

 All members of the International Jury shall be present at the Championship location during competition flying.
 The President of the Jury will make his whereabouts known so that he may receive protests during the appropriate period.
-In case of a protest the Jury will meet as soon as possible but may defer their deliberations to more convenient time during the Championship.
+In case of a protest, the Jury will meet as soon as possible but may defer their deliberations to more convenient time during the Championship.

-The Jury members travel expenses and entry fees, including the official practice event are to be borne by the Host NAC.
+Reasonable travel costs and entry fees for Jury members, including the official practice event, are to be borne by the Host NAC.

 7.4 The Chief Judge and Deputy Chief Judge are nominated by FAI - CIG.
 Either the Chief Judge or the Deputy Chief Judge must be present in the competition area at all times during competition flying.
-They have the responsibility to organize the work to be carried out by the International Judges and Assistant Judges and to report results to the Championship Director.
-They are also responsible for dealing with complaints concerning rules or judging matters and advise the Championship Director, team leaders and crews on interpretation of the Rules and Regulations and on penalties.
+They have the responsibility to organise the work to be carried out by the international judges and assistant judges and to report results to the Event Director.
+They are also responsible for dealing with complaints concerning rules or judging matters and advise the Event Director, team leaders and crews on interpretation of the Rules and Regulations and on penalties.